Wellness & Self-Care Rituals

 Forest bathing can support your heart health by lowering your blood pressure and heart rate.
 It also improves heart rate variability, which is important for a strong, resilient cardiovascular system.

-Evidence shows that spending time in forest environments helps improve cardiovascular function, enhance metabolic, immune, and neuroendocrine systems, and reduce anxiety, depression, and stress.
+Evidence shows that spending time in forest environments helps improve cardiovascular function, enhance metabolic, immune, and neuroendocrine systemswhile also helping reduce stress, anxiety, and depression.

 4. Enhance Your Mood and Emotional Well-Being